Spring Egg Mass Identification in the Great Northern Forests

 Note: some photos depict egg masses that are in hand and out of the water.
-Removing eggs from the water can damage them and doing so is not recommended.
-These photos were taken to help people learn how to identify them by species and removing eggs from the water is not necessary for identification in the field.
+Removing eggs from the water can damage them and doing so is not recommended in most circumstances.
+These photos were taken to help people learn how to identify egg masses and the eggs were handled with incredible care.
+Removing eggs from the water is not necessary for identification in the field.

 Frog vs. Salamander eggs

 Northern Leopard Frog (applies to southern too)

 American and Fowler’s Toad (also applies to other toads in the genus Anaxyrus/Bufo)

 Telling the difference between frog and salamander eggs is quite easy.
 Frogs lay individual clear eggs with a visible embryo contained within each egg.
 With frogs, the outside edge of the egg mass is made up of the eggs themselves.
 Spring-breeding salamanders in the Ambystoma genus take it a step farther and coat the entire egg mass with an additional layer of gel.
 These two photos demonstrate the difference clearly: